hcrlab/code_it/README.md

 The requirements are:
 - MongoDB - install MongoDB and pymongo
 - Meteor - install from the Meteor website
-- Node - install from the Node website
+- Node - install from the Node website.
+  NOTE: Meteor requires Node version 0.10.40.
+  Newer versions of Node will not work when deploying this app to production.
 - From the `frontend` folder, run `npm install -g gulp bower && npm install && bower install`

 ### Running